-Create a dynamic marketing plan.
+- Create a dynamic marketing plan.
 With so much information to cover, your plan might end up being a long, text-heavy document.
-Include a table of contents so that your readers can easily navigate through the plan, attach an appendix for any support material, and provide graphics (tables, graphs, pictures, etc.).
+Include a table of contents so that your readers can easily navigate through the plan, use bullet points to break up walls of text, and include visual illustrations that draw the eye.
 Also consider creating a one-page version that captures the most important high-level information.

-Ensure your brand is strong and stands out.
+- Ensure your brand is strong and stands out.
 This concept is complex and requires continual attention and iteration.
-From a marketing perspective, you can begin building brand integrity by defining your unique selling proposition, optimizing your website and all other distribution channels, and creating great content.
+From a marketing perspective, you can begin building brand integrity by defining your unique selling proposition, optimizing and designing your website and all other distribution channels, and creating great content.
 Be sure to elicit feedback from other departments so that the marketing material is in line with organizational messaging and goals.

-Create realistic financial goals.
+- Create realistic financial goals.
 Like all other business concerns, success relies on sound budgeting.
 Define your budget early on to set expectations around spending and to identify any potential financial gaps, and create some metrics and KPIs that are related to financial success.
 In addition, make sure you can realistically support any special offers, discounts, or rewards that you offer.

 You can also tap into several accessory activities to strengthen your marketing planning.
 These include the following:

-Online marketing strategy
+- Online marketing strategy

-Joint ventures and partnerships
+- Joint ventures and partnerships

-Strategy for increasing transaction prices
+- Strategy for increasing transaction prices